 Shape the next semester

-College end-of-course surveys benefit both faculty and students to shape the following semester.
-While professors use feedback to improve their classes, students can use them to self-reflect and determine which classes to take the following semester.
+Higher education end-of-course surveys benefit both faculty and students to shape the following semester.
+While professors use feedback to improve their classes, students can use it to self-reflect and determine which classes to take the following semester.
 If students have a positive experience in a class, they may be more likely to take a course next semester in the same department.
-Further, administration at a higher education institution may want to allot a class with positive reviews more sections during the next semester.
+Further, administrators may want to allot a class with positive reviews more sections during the next semester.

 Professors: Feedback is crucial for professors to fulfill a course’s learning objectives better.
 Instructors can use student feedback to determine how they helped their students grow.
-Asking students about how prepared a professor and any TAs were for class or lab sessions can help instructional staff better understand how they can help students in the future.
-An instructor’s attitude and enthusiasm about the subject matter also encourage student engagement.
+Asking students about how prepared a professor and any TAs were for sessions can help instructional staff better understand how they can help students in the future.
+An instructor’s attitude and enthusiasm about the course topics also encourage student engagement.
 Professors can use surveys to evaluate both these hard and soft skills.

-Students: Course exit survey questions for students should also cover student engagement to ensure a class has gotten the maximum benefit from the course.
-Students can use end-of-course survey questions to evaluate whether they enjoyed a class or if a course adequately fulfilled their major requirements.
-Evaluations are an opportunity for students to reflect on their class performance and appreciation of the subject matter.
+Students: Course exit survey questions should also cover student engagement to ensure a class received the maximum benefit from the course.
+Students can use end-of-course survey questions to express whether they found a class engaging or if it aligned with their major requirements.
+Evaluations are an opportunity for students to reflect on their class performance and appreciation of the subject.

 Inform faculty assessments

-While instructors can use surveys to their benefit, department heads and administrators can, as well.
+In addition to instructors, department heads and administrators can use surveys to their benefit.
 Tenure and promotion committees can use survey feedback to inform decisions about an instructor’s advancement.
 Department heads can use the questionnaire results in faculty assessments, whether in one-on-one reviews or when evaluating necessary department changes.

 How to optimize end-of-course surveys

-Your institution of higher education can also streamline the end-of-course survey process with course evaluation and survey software.
-Modern technology can help deliver survey results to faculty, administration, and students faster, allowing higher education institutions to improve without complex manual data analysis.
-Software can implement with your existing learning management system (LMS) provider, including Canvas, D2L, Blackboard, and Moodle, linking to the student, instructional staff, and course.
+Your higher education institution can also streamline the end-of-course survey process with course evaluation and survey software.
+Modern technology helps deliver survey results to faculty, administration, and students faster, allowing higher education institutions to improve without complex manual data analysis.
+Leading survey software can integrate with your existing learning management system (LMS) provider, including Canvas, D2L, Blackboard, and Moodle, linking to the student, instructional staff, and course.

-Students at institutions of higher education are busy.
-Therefore, you can maximize response rates by explaining the purpose of evaluation and using the fewest possible questions.
+Higher education students are busy.
+Therefore, you can maximize response rates by explaining the purpose of the evaluation and using the fewest possible questions.
 When surveys are long, students are less likely to respond.
 You can also help save students time by including several standardized questions across departments.
 When students recognize questions, they may be more likely to respond quickly.
 You can include course-specific questions at the end of the survey.